I remember the first time someone asked for my help overcoming their fear of hospitals.

 Looking back on my Chicago trip, I can identify six principles that I applied to my fear of heights.

-First, I imagined the worst-case scenario and how likely it was to occur.
+First, I imagined the worst-case scenario and how likely it would be.
 The plane I was on could crash, the Ferris Wheel and Observation Deck could collapse, and I could fall to my death.

 Second, I considered whether my fear was factual or emotional.
 I knew that thousands of people traveled by airplane rode the Ferris Wheel, and walked out onto the Observation Deck every day.

 Third, I considered the risk and the reward and determined that I would face my fears head-on.

 Fourth, I took several deep breaths on the flight and forced myself to take in the view.

 Fifth, on the Ferris Wheel, my wife talked me through the experience.
 Her smile was more spectacular than the view; it reminded me of why I made the trip.

 At the 360 Observation Deck, I struggled.
 My feet were rooted to the floor, and people were staring at me, waiting for me to move.